openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/platform-support.md

 ## Resolve Known Issue (Calico Vxlan)

-During the installation of Replicated Storage in MicroK8s, Pods with hostnetwork might encounter a known issue where they get stuck in the init state due to the Calico Vxlan bug.
+During the installation of Replicated PV Mayastor in MicroK8s, Pods with hostnetwork might encounter a known issue where they get stuck in the init state due to the Calico Vxlan bug.

 **Expected Error:**